 Busted zone controls

 If your home has a zone control system installed to regulate which rooms receive heated air, uneven heating often indicates the controls have malfunctioned.
 For example, one of the dampers in the ducts may have become stuck open or closed.
 Or one of the local thermostats monitoring temperatures in the rooms may have broken so it isn’t signaling the central thermostat to send heat its way.
-A professional can look into the system to see what’s gone wrong.
+A professional can perform an inspection to confirm the source of the uneven heating issue in your home.

 The heater may be functioning fine, but the problem is that not all the heated air is reaching certain rooms because the air is getting out through leaks and breaks in the ductwork.
-This is a problem we frequently see, and up to 30% of the heated air moving through a ventilation system can escape because of these leaks.
+This is a common cause of uneven heating in homes that we frequently see, and up to 30% of the heated air moving through a ventilation system can escape because of these leaks.
 So not only are you receiving uneven heating, you’re paying extra to heat air that isn’t going into the house.
 Let our technicians handle the duct repairs services to correct this.

 Clogged HVAC air filter

 This is a basic trouble you can correct yourself—as well as prevent in the future.
-The air filter in your forced-air system (furnace, heat pump) collects dust and dirt over time.
-When it becomes fully clogged, it will throttle airflow into the system and into the ducts.
+The air filter in your forced-air system, such as a furnace or a heat pump, collects dust and dirt over time.
+If your heater is not blowing hot air, this is an indicator of a clogged air filter.
+This issue will throttle airflow into the system and into the ducts.
 Less airflow causes uneven heating, with the most distant rooms receiving the least amount of heat.
 Replace the filter with a clean one, and do this every 1 to 3 months to ensure the heater always has an uncongested filter.

 Short-cycling heating system